greenbone/openvas-scanner/rust/README.md

 This multi cargo workspace contains
 - nasl-syntax - to parse nasl for further processing
-- nasl-built-in - to call built-in functions
+- nasl-interpreter - to interpret nasl statements